( Priyanka Sharma, a student journalist who wrote this article about me for her college magazine. Thanks Priyanka)

 While his fellow classmates were occupied with the hits and wickets in cricket, he was busy chasing the magnificence of the historical monuments around him in his reel camera.
 Nothing was as essential as the call of the camera for this Himachal lad.
 Photography happened to him like flying happens to a bird.

 Every time they got the photographs developed, his parents wondered why they were never made one of them.
 Their perplexed mind finally got an answer when they saw their boy’s clicked picture in one of India’s leading magazine’s guidebooks, Outlook when he was only in 12th standard.
-The journey, from a reel camera to a camera phone to a digital camera to his first DSLR, a short one though, was long enough to draw him out his hometown and take him to more intriguing places in the North.
+The journey, from Action Cameras for $100 to a camera phone to a digital camera to his first DSLR, a short one though, was long enough to draw him out his hometown and take him to more intriguing places in the North.

 He couldn’t wait long to give the colours of Pushkar a touch of his own.
 The vibrant festivals of Gujarat could not be missed.
 The diversity of culture in Uttar Pradesh surely deserved to be caught.
 But the Pahari boy adored the mountains like nothing else.
 Srinagar just deepened this love while he went on capturing the people making them appear as normal as every other Indian.
 And Uttarakhand was the perfect destination for the making the flashlight meet the thunders of the sky.
 But nothing could change the love he had for the place he came from.
 He has travelled extensively in Himachal.
 Every culture which has always remained unnoticed in the country’s best tourist state was put in frames with stunning sanctity.